 Comments.
 1973 BMW 3.0 CSL s/n 2275047, Engine no. 2275047 Polaris Silver with Black Interior BMW’s model line of the 1950s consisted of large expensive cars produced in very small numbers, such as the 501, 502, 503, and 507, and the single cylinder Isetta.

-This final version of the 3.0 CSL was homologated in July 1973 along with an aerodynamic package including a large air dam, short fins running along the front fenders, a spoiler above and behind the trailing edge of the roof, and a tall rear wing.
+BMW 3.0 CSi E9.
+In 1973, the engine in the 3.0 CSL was given another, more substantial increase in displacement to 3,153 cc (192.4 cu in) by increasing the stroke to 84 mm (3.3 in).
+This final version of the 3.0 CSL was homologated in July 1973 along with an aerodynamic package including a large air dam, short fins running along the front fenders,...

 In June 1973, the ultimate, and final, 3.0 CSL specification was homologated.
 The engine was enlarged further, this time to 3,153 cc, by increasing the stroke to 84 mm, with the car also receiving a heavily updated aerodynamics package, developed at the Stuttgart University.

 3.0 CSL.
 Introduced in May 1972, the 3.0 CSL was a homologation special built to make the car eligible for racing in the European Touring Car Championship.
 1,265 were built.
 The "L" in the designation meant leicht (light), unlike in other BMW designations, where it meant lang (long).